Booking your spa day

 Where: Fairfield Hall, Hitchin Road, Stotfold, Bedfordshire, SG5 4JJ

 Housed in the Grade II listed Fairfield Hall, The Bannatyne Spa is part of the Bannatyne Fairfield Health Club in Stotfold, just outside Letchworth.

-Cost: £49 for a ‘Superior Spa’ day.
-Includes an Energising Facial, or a Swedish Back, Neck and Shoulder massage (25 minutes).
+Cost: £69 for a ‘Deluxe Choice Spa Day’.
+Includes a 55-minute treatment or two 25-minute treatments.
 Lunch is not included however you can eat at The Orchard Restaurant.
 Robe and slippers will cost you £3 to hire.